seyd/function-from-file/README.md

 ```

 ### Async
-As a last parameter use a callback function:
+To get a function asynchronous add the last parameter as a callback function:
 ```js
 getFunction('./foo/bar.js', 'addNumbers', function(err, result) {
     if (err) throw err;